LancerComet/vue2-jsx-runtime/README.md

 }
 ```

-> The reason why "jsx" should be set to "react-jsx" is this plugin matches the new JSX transform.
+> The reason why "jsx" should be set to "react-jsx" is this plugin has to meet the new JSX transform.

 ### SWC